splunk/public-o11y-docs/gdi/opentelemetry/collector-with-the-uf.rst

 Splunk Enterprise Cloud and Splunk Observability Cloud currently use different data collection agents:

 - Enterprise Cloud uses the :new-page:`Splunk Universal Forwarder (UF) <https://docs.splunk.com/Documentation/Forwarder>` to capture logs and some metrics, which are also stored as logs.
 - Splunk Observability Cloud uses OpenTelemetry to capture traces, metrics, and logs.
-Logs are captured using Fluentd, which is disabled by default.
+Logs are captured using Fluentd, which is deactivated by default.

 You can manage your data ingestion manually by deploying the Splunk Distribution of OpenTelemetry Collector alongside the UF on each virtual machine (VM).This solution is applicable for VM environments for operating systems that are currently supported by both Splunk Observability Cloud and Enterprise and Cloud, running in common environments such as AWS EC2, GCE, Azure VMs, and VMWare.